 Today, visitors can learn all about local history at the Julian Pioneer Museum.
 Explore the collection of vintage clothing, household and mining equipment, and Native American artifacts.
 To continue the exploration, follow the self-guided historic walking tour organized by the Julian Chamber of Commerce.

-Apple picking is a classic fall activity, and Julian is the place to hand select the apples you’ll take home.
+Apple picking is a classic fall activity, and this charming Southern Californian town is the place to hand-select the apples you’ll take home.
 The season for apple picking is short and can change from year to year, so be sure to call ahead to check availability.

 Apple Starr Orchard is a great option for a selection of organic apples and pears.
 The grandkids can participate, too, since many of the trees have long branches.
 You can also ask to borrow a picking pole.